shrutikapoor08/devjoke/README.md

 #### Send me a PR if you know a good Dev Joke.
 * * *
+Programmer Dad: Son can you count to 10?
+Son: 1,2,3...
+Programmer Dad: Stop you are not my son
+* * *
 To replace programmers with robots, clients will have to accurately describe what they want.

 We are safe! 😏